Specsavers County Championship Preview: Somerset v Surrey

 HEAD TO HEAD

-The highest individual innings for Somerset is 342 by Justin Langer at Guildford in 2006, while for Surrey it is 357 not out by Bobby Abel at the Oval in 1899.
+The highest individual innings for Somerset is 342 by Justin Langer at Guildford in 2006, while for Surrey it is 357 not out by Bobby Abell at the Oval in 1899.

-The best bowling for Somerset is 10 for 49 by Teddy Tyler at Taunton in 1895 and for Surrey it is 10 for 43 by Tom Rushby in 1921 also at Taunton.
+The best bowling figures for Somerset are 10 for 49 by Teddy Tyler at Taunton in 1895 and for Surrey it is 10 for 43 by Tom Rushby in 1921 also at Taunton.

-Somerset Head Coach, Jason Kerr has named the following 13-man squad: Tom Abell (c), Azhar Ali, Tom Banton, George Bartlett, Jack Brooks, Josh Davey, Steve Davies, Lewis Gregory, Tim Groenewald, James Hildreth, Jack Leach, Craig Overton and Marcus Trescothick
+Tom Abell, Azhar Ali, Tom Banton, Dom Bess, Josh Davey, Steve Davies, Ben Green, Lewis Gregory, Tim Groenewald, James Hildreth, Jack Leach, Craig Overton, Jamie Overton and Marcus Trescothick.

 VIEWS FROM THE DRESSING ROOM